KE-mohia/KE-mohia/README.md

 ### Hi there 👋
 wayne here fullstack software developer🔭

-- 💬 Ask me about Htmal,css,Taulwind,react javasrip,pythone,postgress Sql, flask
+- 🌱 I’m currently learning machine learning
+💬 Ask me about react, js, tailwind CSS, CSS, HTML, python, Flask, nextJs 📫 How to reach me keyawayne1@gmail.com

 <!--
 **KE-mohia/KE-mohia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.